How Long Should You Stay at a Job? 6 Questions To Ask

 Questions to ask before deciding to find a new job

-If you have worked for a company for a certain amount of time, and are considering finding an opportunity elsewhere, it's wise to ask yourself a number of questions to determine if this is the right move for you.
+If you have worked for a company for a certain amount of time, and are considering finding an opportunity elsewhere, it's wise to ask yourself several questions to determine if this is the right move for you.
 Here are some questions to get you started:

 The answer to this question will depend on your current employer and the new job prospect you have.
 Think about if your current company is giving you the opportunities you want and if they have the kind of training program you know you'll benefit from.
 Evaluate what you're truly looking for in a career and base your next decisions upon this.
 It may take a little while to come to a conclusion because switching jobs should take a lot of consideration.